30 Genius Uses for Essential Oils In Your Home

 Boost the scent of laundry

-If your detergent isn’t leaving your clothes smelling quite as fresh as you’d like, it’s not that you’re making these common laundry mistakes.
+If your detergent isn’t leaving your clothes smelling quite as fresh as you’d like, it’s not that you’re making a laundry mistake.
 It’s that you haven’t been taking advantage of non-toxic scenting power of essential oils.
 Try adding essential oils to laundering or drying clothes to give them a clean, natural smell.
 “Whether you’re using a homemade or store-bought detergent or fabric softener, just add several drops of your favourite essential oil such as lavender, lemongrass, or peppermint, and launder as usual,” says Foy.
 “You can also condition your clothes in the dryer by adding essential oil to any wool dryer ball.”
 This hypoallergenic alternative is sure leave your clothes feeling soft and smelling great every time.
 (Consider adding essential oils that can help calm anxiety as a subtle stress-buster throughout the day.)

 Neutralize pet odor